 Project Marinus

-Tasmanian Government Final Investment Decision on Project Marinus
+Final Investment Decision

-The Tasmanian Government has confirmed a Final Investment Decision (FID) to proceed with Stage 1 of Project Marinus.
-The decision follows the completion of technical assessments, financial modelling and intergovernmental processes.
+On 1 August 2025, the Tasmanian, Victorian and Australian governments confirmed a Final Investment Decision (FID) to proceed with Stage 1 of Project Marinus.
+This decision was informed by the Whole of State Business Case, independent expert input, and advice from relevant government agencies.
+It followed the completion of detailed technical assessments, financial modelling, and intergovernmental processes.

 Further information, including the Whole of State Business Case and summary documents, is available via the links below.